ruthtech/voting-app/README.md

 * Latitude and longitude manual lookup [latlong.net](https://www.latlong.net/)
 * Article [Best Practices for Client-Side Logging and Error Handling in React](https://www.loggly.com/blog/best-practices-for-client-side-logging-and-error-handling-in-react/) for guidance on how to send React logging messages to the server.
 (This means that even if a voter doesn't know how to get and submit any React log error messages, the logs still have them.)
 * Article/Book [Web API Design: Crafting Interfaces that Developers Love](https://pages.apigee.com/rs/apigee/images/api-design-ebook-2012-03.pdf) by Brian Mulloy of apigee
+* [Tristen Brown](https://blog.mapbox.com/mapbox-gl-js-react-764da6cc074a) Mapbox tooltip code [mapbox-react-examples](https://github.com/mapbox/mapbox-react-examples/tree/master/react-tooltip) The code used to create tooltips on hover over the Simulation map was copied from that GitHub repository.
+The code was modified slightly to show the tooltip only for voting district features.
+* [Elections data](https://represent.opennorth.ca/) Represent Civic Information API ("opennorth") provided all of the information that was used to find the voting districts, candidates running in those districts, and the districts' geographical boundaries.